sdaume/r-course-module-3/slides/index.md

 ```{=html}
 <caption style="font-size: initial !important;">
 ```
-Dynamic formatting with the the help of `kableExtra`.
+Table caption: Dynamic formatting with the the help of `kableExtra`.
+This example shows Gapminder data summarised by continent for the year 2007.
 ```{=html}
 </caption>
 ```